15 January 2023

 - Berkshire Hathaway remains my core holding.
 It does not offer much upside, but equally, it has little downside.
 If we are entering a stock-picker’s market, Berkshire’s capital allocation skills should become especially valuable (e.g. its pivot to energy in 2022, which turned out to be the best-performing sector).

 - Loews and Exor.
 These are bets on capital allocation skills coupled with cheap valuation.
 Both companies trade at a discount to their holdings, and both are carrying out buyback programmes.
 Both of them are family-led companies.
-Loews is purely a US company, while Exor is more international, with a fairly high exposure to Europe and growing exposure to China.
+Loews is purely a US company, while Exor is more international, with a relatively high exposure to Europe and growing exposure to China.
 There is more uncertainty about Exor.
 It still has significant exposure to the traditional cars and trucks segment, while its exposure to China is relatively small.
 Moreover, the company is looking to deploy more cash in the midterm, which adds to the uncertainty.

 - CNX.
 I was lured by the company’s low-cost structure, growing FCF and active buyback programme (10%+ a year).
 However, in the last couple of quarters, the company has been talking about raising capex without the corresponding increase in gas production.
 My additional work on the quality of their assets suggests that they may not be as high as I thought before.
 While I expected the company to be able to grow its production in the future, at this stage, this looks very unlikely (not only because of management’s priorities).
-With this, the upside offered by CNX is less than I initially expected, and I plan to reduce my position at higher price levels.
+With this, CNX's upside is less than I initially expected, and I plan to reduce my position at higher price levels.

 - Altria.
 The company remains a market leader in traditional tobacco in the US, but the overall segment is losing to new smokeless products, and Altria does not seem to be the market leader there.
 Besides, its pricing power turned out to be weaker than I initially thought.
 The stock held up well and paid nice dividends, but the upside is limited, and I plan to exit this position.

 1. It is better to buy stocks during times of pessimism.
 I don’t know if this is the moment of maximum pessimism (probably not), but the mood and business headlines are definitely much more pessimistic than a year ago.
-So unless you are fully retired, I would be a net buyer of stocks in 2023.
+So, unless you are fully retired, I would be a net buyer of stocks in 2023.

 2. I can imagine a lost decade that many analysts and investors talk about.
 Following a period of rapid globalisation and easy money, the global economy may be adjusting to new policies, facing structurally higher inflation and interest rates.
 Without the PE expansion tailwind, with weaker economic growth and higher social pressure, markets may be unable to deliver their historical 10% annual returns (at least based on 100-year US market history).